 • Anxiety: This condition may cause a person to experience pressured speech if their anxiety results in being unable to explain something quickly.
 They may experience rapid, uncontrollable thoughts in response to their situation.

-• Schizophrenia: This can cause a breakdown of the connectors between thoughts, emotions, and behaviors, which can lead to delusion, and disorganized thoughts.
+• Schizophrenia: This can cause a breakdown of the connectors between thoughts, emotions, and behaviors, which can lead to delusion and disorganized thoughts.

 • Substance use disorders: People with bipolar disorder have a high risk of substance use disorders.
-This can include use of alcohol, nicotine, and recreational drugs.
+This can include the use of alcohol, nicotine, and recreational drugs.

 Doctors cannot cure or treat pressured speech as an isolated condition.
 Instead, they will focus on treating the underlying cause of the condition.